Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Communication-Efficient Multi-Agent Reinforcement Learning (MARL)

+The proof of Theorem~\ref{thm:multi-agent} is deferred to Appendix~\ref{app:proofMARKMK}.
+There are several key messages conveyed by Theorem~\ref{thm:multi-agent}.
+We discuss them below.

+\textbf{Message 1: Linear Speedup.} Observe that the noise variance terms in~\eqref{eqn:MARL} are $T_2$ and $T_3$, where $T_3$ is $O(\alpha^2)$, i.e., a higher-order term in $\alpha$.
+Thus, for small $\alpha$, $T_2$ is the dominant noise term.
+Compared to the noise term for vanilla TD in~\cite[Theorem 3]{bhandari_finite}, $T_2$ in our bound has exactly the same dependence on $\tau$, $\omega$, and $\gamma$, and importantly, exhibits an inverse scaling w.r.t. $M$, \textit{implying a $M$-fold reduction in the variance $\sigma^2$ relative to the single agent setting.} This is precisely what we wanted.
+For exact convergence, we can set $\alpha=O(\log(MT^2)/T)$ to make $T_1$ and $T_3$ of order $\tilde{O}(1/T^2)$, and the dominant term $T_2=\tilde{O}{(\sigma^2/(MT))}$.
+Thus, relative to the $O(\sigma^2/T)$ rate of \texttt{TD}(0), \textit{we achieve a linear speedup w.r.t. the number of agents $M$ in our dominant term $T_2$.}

-where $T_3=\tilde{O}\left(\delta^2 \sigma^2/(\omega^2 (1-\gamma)^4 T^2)\right)$, $\bar{\theta}_T=\sum_{t=0}^{T} \bar{w}_{t} \theta_t$, and recall that $\sigma^2 \triangleq \mathbb{E}\left[\Vert g_t(\theta^*) \Vert^2_2\right]$.\footnote{We remind the reader here that $\omega$ is the smallest eigenvalue of the matrix $\Sigma = \Phi^{\top} D \Phi.$} \end{theorem} \textbf{Discussion.} There are several important implications of Theorem \ref{thm:multi-agent}.
-For \texttt{TD}(0), the asymptotic convergence rate is $O(\sigma^2/T)$.
-Theorem \ref{thm:multi-agent} significantly generalizes such a result in various ways by considering a multi-agent RL setting with function approximation and error-feedback.
-Notably, the dominant term in Eq.~\eqref{eqn:MARL}, namely the $\tilde{O}\left(\sigma^2/MT\right)$ term, has two key features: (i) it exhibits a \textit{linear speedup in the number of agents $M$}, i.e., the noise variance is reduced optimally; and (ii) it is \textit{completely unaffected by the compression factor $\delta$}.
-Indeed, the compression factor $\delta$ only affects higher-order terms that decay much faster than the dominant term. \textit{This means that we can significantly ramp up $\delta$, thereby communicating very little, while preserving the asymptotic rate of convergence of \texttt{TD}(0) and achieving optimal speedup in the number of agents, i.e., communication-efficiency comes almost for free.} For instance, suppose $\mc{Q}_{\delta}(\cdot)$ is a top-$1$ operator, i.e., $h_{i,t}$ has only one non-zero entry which can be encoded using $\tilde{O}(1)$ bits.
-In this case, although $\delta=K$, where $K$ is the potentially large number of features, the dominant $\tilde{O}\left(\sigma^2/MT\right)$ remains unaffected by $K$.
-Thus, in the context of MARL, our work is the first to show that asymptotically optimal rates can be achieved by transmitting just $\tilde{O}(1)$ bits per agent per time-step.
+\textbf{Message 2: Communication-efficiency comes (nearly) for free.} The second key thing to note is that the dominant $T_2$ term is \textit{completely unaffected by the compression factor $\delta$}.
+Indeed, the compression factor $\delta$ only affects higher-order terms that decay much faster than $T_2$. \textit{This means that we can significantly ramp up $\delta$, thereby communicating very little, while preserving the asymptotic rate of convergence of \texttt{TD}(0) and achieving optimal speedup in the number of agents, i.e., communication-efficiency comes almost for free.} For instance, suppose $\mc{Q}_{\delta}(\cdot)$ is a top-$1$ operator, i.e., $h_{i,t}$ has only one non-zero entry which can be encoded using $\tilde{O}(1)$ bits.
+In this case, although $\delta=K$, where $K$ is the potentially large number of features, the dominant $\tilde{O}\left(\sigma^2/(MT)\right)$ term remains unaffected by $K$. \textbf{Thus, in the context of MARL, our work is the first to show that asymptotically optimal rates can be achieved by transmitting just $\tilde{O}(1)$ bits per-agent per time-step}.